DarkGenrok/Pi5VideoLooper/README.md

 - [Usage](#usage)

 ## Introduction
-This is a (very simple) video looper designed to run on the Raspberry Pi 5.
-Existing Video loopers are not currently supported on Pi 5, and so these scripts were created to work on Pi5 hardware.
+This is an extremely simple Pi video looper that utilizes VLC for compaibility with newer Pi hardware.
+It uses the default pi user.

 Accepted video formats are:
 - .mp4